 Chisa Busanga Camp: Our full report

-Due to open in June 2020, Chisa Busanga Camp, also known as 'The Nest', looks to be an intimate camp that ...... will sit on a remote island in the north of Zambia’s Kafue National Park, surrounded by the Busanga Plains’ vast floodplains and dambo wetlands.
+Opened in June 2021, Chisa Busanga Camp, also known as 'The Nest', has an innovative 'bubble' design, sitting ...... on a remote island in the north of Zambia’s Kafue National Park, surrounded by the Busanga Plains’ vast floodplains and dambo wetlands.

-Chisa Busanga Camp is currently under construction and, though we haven’t had the chance to visit yet, we have seen some of the designs and it looks to be a uniquely styled camp.
+Chisa Busanga Camp is new, and although we haven’t had the chance to visit yet, we have seen some of the designs and it looks to be a uniquely styled camp.
 ‘Chisa’ means bird’s nest in the local Nyanja language, and the camp is named for the nest-like rooms which will stand in the treetops on stilts.

 We understand that the camp will have four rooms, each with an ensuite bathrooms and outdoor shower.
 Opening up to look out over the plains from private observation decks, they look to be a perfect spot to watch the mist rising with the sun each morning and wildlife wandering by below.
 The current design has a central boma area to the lodge, with a plunge pool which should enjoy similar views to the rooms.
 The plan is also for one tent, located closer to the main area, will have a lift making it more suited for those with limited mobility.